openbmc/docs/development/dev-environment.md

   yocto has tools for building and running qemu.
-These tools avoid some of the configuration issues that come from downloading a prebuilt image, and mofifying binaries.
+These tools avoid some of the configuration issues that come from downloading a prebuilt image, and modifying binaries.
 Using yocto qemu also uses the [TAP interface](https://www.kernel.org/doc/Documentation/networking/tuntap.txt) which some find be more stable.
 This is particularly useful when debugging at the application level.

-  - set up a bmc build enviroment
+  - set up a bmc build environment
   ```
   source setup romulus myBuild/build
   ```